Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/stm32l562e-dk.md

 ---

-## Import a SDK
+## Import an SDK

-Import a minimal Zephyr SDK suitable for ARM targets:
+Import an minimal Zephyr SDK suitable for ARM targets:

 * Click on **"Import Toolchain"** or **"New Toolchain"**
 * Fill out the fields: